yk2021yeah/happy_project_backend/README.md

 Utilizing MongoDB Atlas free account as database and the backend web server API is written in Rust.
 As a server, axum was picked up since it's under Tokio.
 At first, preparing CRUD API of project data (note: current code is just at starting point and using non-related sample data provided by MongoDB free account.)

+## As an API server to interact with MongoDB

+Aim to be a boilerplate project to build REST API server to Mongo.
+From basic CRUD operations to advanced topics will be implemented.

 ## Frontend

 will be created as Webassembly by yew stack.